Simple Development Examples

 Note:

-1. If there is an issue with accessing it, please refer to the Common Problems in the Manual - Connection Failure section for troubleshooting.
+1. If there are access issues, please refer to the manual FAQ - connection failure section for troubleshooting.

-2. The server uses the raw tcp protocol and cannot directly communicate with protocols such as websocket, http, etc.
+2. The server uses raw TCP protocol and cannot directly communicate with other protocols such as WebSocket or HTTP.